 BIB 591.
 History of Reformation Movement.
 3 hours.
-F. 2021.
+F. Three-year rotation.

 The events, teachings, and leading figures of the Reformation Movement from its beginning to 1800.
 Particular attention is given to separation from Catholicism, the development of various denominations, and the rise of the restoration plea.